-- There is no real proof that it works, all the information is just somebod’s story.
+- There is no real proof that it works, all the information is just somebody’s story.
 No verifiable evidence.

-- The active ingredients in most wasp sprays contain pyrethrins or pyrethroids.
+- The active ingredients in most wasp sprays contain pyrethrin or pyrethroids.
 This is derived from the chrysanthemum plant and affects the nervous system.
 It’s affect on a humans would not be rapid.

 - The U.S. Department of Health and Human Services Household Products Database shows that it causes eye irritation that can be treated by flushing with water.
 Now there may be other sprays that have a more serious effect, but do you know which ones they are, if not you are playing Russian roulette.

 - Federal law prohibits the use of any pesticide in a manner inconsistent with its labeling.
 This makes it a felony to use it on someone and then it probably won’t work.

 - This is a video showing a young man having both wasp spray and pepper spray, sprayed in his face.
 The wasp spray failed to immediately affect him.
 You will notice that the pepper spray put him down.